Music: Discovering Classical Music (evening online)

 - Imperial College attendance certificate (T&Cs apply)

-- Also available as a live online morning class
+- Also available as a morning class

 Are you baffled by Brahms?
 Perplexed by Prokofiev?
 Stumped by Strauss?
 On this course Bruno Bower invites you to join him on a journey to discover new ways to understand classical music, without any of the obscure jargon.